metalman3797/Cura-Dremel-Printer-Plugin/README.md

 4. Set the slicing options that you want.

-5. <a name="Step5"></a>(Optional, but recommended if using the screenshot feature outlined in the [Preview Image Options](#Preview_Image_Options) section below) Zoom in on the part until it fills the screen.
-As the plugin saves out the .g3drem file it will grab a screenshot of the main Cura window for use as the preview image that is displayed on the Ideabuilder screen.
-The area inside the red box shown in the image below will be used in the screenshot (the red box will not appear in the actual Cura window when you use the plugin).  **Please Note:** The preview on the Dremel will be **much** better if you zoom in on the part that you're printing until the part fills the screenshot area.
+5. <a name="Step5"></a>Zoom in on the part until it fills the screen.
+When the plugin saves out the .g3drem file, by default it will grab a screenshot of the main Cura window for use as the preview image that is displayed on the Ideabuilder screen.
+You can change this behavior as outlined in the [Preview Image Options](#Preview_Image_Options) section below.
+The area inside the red box shown in the image below will be used in the screenshot (the red box is for illustration purposes only, and will not appear in the Cura window, nor in the screenshot when you use the plugin).  **Please Note:** The preview on the Dremel will be **much** better if you zoom in on the part that you're printing until the part fills the screenshot area.

 For instance:
 ![Zoom in on the part](./docs/Zoom_For_Screenshot.PNG)